python-rope/pylsp-rope/README.md

 - Extract method including similar statements
 - Extract global method including similar statements

-This refactoring works by triggering CodeAction when selecting a block of code.
+When CodeAction is triggered and the cursor is on any block of code, extract that expression into a method.
 Optionally, similar statements can also be extracted.

 ### Extract variable